- Food and Cooking»

 To my taste, snake is a bit gamey in flavor, but can be soaked for an hour in salt water to make it more mild-flavored.
 It reminds me somewhat of frog legs and somewhat of emu jerky.

-Or... try "How to keep snakes as far away from yourself as possible" by reading Preventing Snake Infestation - Endangered Species and Not and see how you can rid your home and garden of your snakes.
+You might prefer to keep snakes as far away from yourself as possible, by reading Preventing Snake Infestation and see how you can rid your home and garden of your snakes.